-Introduction: Obesity rates in Canada have tripled in the last three decades.
-Currently, 32% of 5-17-year-olds in Canada are overweight (20%) or obese (12%).
+Background: Obesity rates in Canada have tripled in the last three decades.
+Up to 32% of 5-17-year-olds in Canada are overweight (20%) or obese (12%).
 Excess weight in childhood has been linked to health issues that are major public health concern.
-For children, fruit juice is an important proportion of their daily fruit and vegetable intake.
+For children, fruit juice is an important proportion of their daily fruit and vegetable servings.
 However, little is known about the association of fruit juice consumption and obesity.

 Objective: To investigate the association of consumption of fruit juice and the risk of overweight or obesity in 12 to 17 year-olds in Canada.